 There’s nothing wrong with taking inspiration from a variety of sources and being open to new ideas, whether it’s about your career or how you view another person’s profession.
 But wouldn’t it be even more wonderful if the inspiration kick-started a venture of your own?

 If you happen to be considering an entrepreneurial path, you’ll want more than media portrayals on which to base your business plan.
 At ZenBusiness, you can stay calm about all the little (and legal) things that have a big impact on your dream business.
 With our many intuitive tools, we can help get your business up and running – all in a calm state of Zen.
-Stop by our site today to see how we can assist in your endeavor.

 We surveyed 1,005 Americans who were currently employed.
 Respondents were then asked to answer questions about their favorite genres and how they believe their occupation is portrayed in the media.